cckmwong-data/tech_fundamental_analysis/README.md

 ---

 ## How the Pipeline Works
-1.  **Extract:** Python scripts scrape the latest 10-K/10-Q filings (i.e. financial statements).
+1.  **Extract:** Python scripts scrape the latest 10-K/10-Q filings.
 Concurrently, Google Sheets pulls live share prices and historical data via native formulas.
 2.  **Automate:** **GitHub Actions** triggers the ETL process daily at **23:00 UTC** (post-US market close).
 3.  **Sync:** Cleaned and structured data is pushed to Google Sheets, serving as a centralized data warehouse.
 4.  **Visualize:** **Power BI Service** performs a scheduled refresh to update the cloud-hosted dashboard.